sehsanm/embedding-benchmark/scripts/test/README.md

 for evaluating method we find k nearest vectors to v3+v2-v1 and we check existence of reference answer(answer in analogy test)in those k words.

-you can run test by : `python3 -m scripts.test.analogy_test`
+you can run test by : `python3 -m scripts.test.analogy_test -m batch -t 100 -i data/model/sample.vec`

+options discriptions can be find by : `python3 -m scripts.test.analogy_test -h`

 for now similarity.getKnear() implement finding k nearest vectors based on cosine , euclidean  and pair direction distances . but it is not a efficient method because it compute distance of each word in vocabulary by vector d(which for each question equal to v3+v2-v1).